-This criteria does not include siblings on the roll of the school's nursery class, if it has one.
+Appendix 1a This criterion does not include siblings on the roll of the school's nursery class, if it has one.

 Note 4: All schools have experience in dealing with children with a range of medical needs and all schools are required to make reasonable adjustments in order to do this.